iidak/Marketplace/README.md

 - The user understands how the e-mail verification works.
 - The user understands how to link to a campaign image.
 - The user understands how to show interest in a campaign.
+- The application works both in mobile and desktop